NicoleBIA/Cereal-Market-Evolution/Behavioral_Spotlight/Club_Stores_CTC_Price_Perception.md

 ---

+> **Strategic Note:**
+> The clearance pricing behavior observed at Sam’s Club in 2020 for Cinnamon Toast Crunch appears to be an isolated, low-volume event — with only two identical entries recorded on the same date.
+Notably, this occurred during the early pandemic period when supply chain uncertainty and reduced foot traffic may have driven temporary liquidation efforts.
+>
+> While it may not reflect a deliberate pricing strategy, it underscores the importance of monitoring historical anomalies.
+Even unintentional discounting patterns can contribute to long-term price perception shifts, particularly for high-equity products like CTC.
+CPGs should consider including this level of transactional context when evaluating promotional impact on consumer trust.

+---

 🔍 **Visual Source**: Power BI scatterplot — *Perceived Price per Ounce vs. Actual Price per Ounce*
 🧠 **Project Context**: Cereal Market Evolution (2020–2025), Strategic Pricing & Behavioral Analysis